 FCC (Feral Cat Coalition):

-If you lost a pet in Chula Vista, Lemon Grove, National City, or Imperial Beach, please go to the Chula Vista Animal Care Facility to look for your pet.
+If you lost a pet in Chula Vista, Lemon Grove, or National City, please go to the Chula Vista Animal Care Facility to look for your pet.
 If you cannot visit the facility, owners can search for their pets at www.petharbor.com.

 The Rabies Clinic will be held every Wednesday from 10:00 am- 4:00 pm.

 All dogs over the age of four months are required to be licensed and vaccinated against rabies.
 The cost for rabies vaccinations is $10.